-The faculty of the School of Architecture offer three degrees: the Bachelor of Science in Design with a major in Architectural Studies, the Master of Architecture, and the Master of Science with a major in Building Design.
+The faculty in the School of Architecture offer the Bachelor of Science in Design degree with a major in Architectural Studies.

 The program in architecture culminates with the professional degree Master of Architecture, which is accredited by the National Architectural Accrediting Board (NAAB).
 Completion of the program is intended to take six years.